-This award provides protected time to mid-career clinical investigators who are typically at the Associate Professor level or the equivalent and who have their own independent peer-reviewed research support to provide mentoring to junior clinical investigators, particularly K23 grantees, in patient-oriented research and to stabilize the careers of these investigators so that they could continue to conduct patient-oriented research and be available as mentors in patient-oriented research.
+This award provides protected time to mid-career clinical investigators who at the time of application are associate professors or full professors within 10 years of their appointment as an Associate Professor and who have their own independent peer-reviewed research support to provide mentoring to junior clinical investigators, particularly K23 grantees, in patient-oriented research and to stabilize the careers of these investigators so that they could continue to conduct patient-oriented research and be available as mentors in patient-oriented research.

 It is expected that the K24 recipients will obtain new or additional independent peer-reviewed funding for patient-oriented research as a Program Director/Principal Investigator and establish and assume leadership roles in collaborative patient-oriented research programs.
 In addition, it is expected that there will be an increased effort and commitment to act as a mentor to beginning clinician investigators in patient-oriented research to enhance the research productivity of both the K24 investigator and increase the pool of well-trained clinical researchers of the future.